 Fortunately, HfS has been able to reach out to close to 700 key stakeholders in the industry, 215 of whom are from predominantly large-sized US corporations, where we were able to ask them how they rated the attributes of their local talent to the overseas talent being provided by their service provider:

 In terms of work ethic, process competency and overall value for money, service providers' non-US staff are matching the local staff.
 If these staff are 30-50% cheaper, that's a pretty good return on your investment if that's all you really care about.

-In terms of business understanding, initiative, innovation and culture, non-US staff are miles behind local staff.
-For example, only 43% of outsourcing customer feel their non-US staff understands their business, when compared to 88% of local staff.
+In terms of business understanding, initiative, innovation and culture, the non-US staff being provisioned are miles behind local staff.
+For example, only 43% of buyers feel their non-US staff understands their business, when compared to 88% of local staff.
 Yes, this gap will surely close as the industry matures, but I find this talent-chasm unacceptable in today's global marketplace.

 The Final Word: Service providers need to improve their talent mix and use more local talent, however, buyers need to demand it